STARInformatics/beacon-aggregator/README.md

 ```

 ### Neo4j Database
 The KBA uses the [Neo4j database](https://neo4j.com/) which serves as a "cache" for concepts and relationships (a.k.a. "knowledge subgraphs") harvested from its registered Knowledge Beacon Network.
-You will need to install Neo4j release 3.3.4 and configure KBA to point to local instance (see [below](#Directly-Running-KBA)).
+You will need to install Neo4j release 3.3.4 and configure KBA to point to local instance.

 # Building KBA